2025-2026 School Year Registration

 Parent Commitments for Constitution and Moot Court Classes only

-(These commitments only apply to parents of students in a Intermediate Constitution class)
+(These commitments only apply to parents of students in an Intermediate Constitution class)

-• I understand that my student will need to bring a functioning device to class each week.
+• I understand that my student will need to bring a functioning, internet-connected device to class each week.
 I will ensure that they have one to bring.

 • I understand that my student is required to attend at least one Moot Court competition outside of class during the year.
 I will support them in doing so.